keelancook/mediumish/_pages/about.md

 <p>I continue to do a lot of research and writing because of my particular ministry assignment, and I regularly pray it is a benefit to the local church.
 I hope this space provides an easy way to share that work with others and as a source of edification for you.
 If you want to know more about my current and previous work, feel free to browse my [Curriculum Vitae](https://keelancook.com/cv).</p>

 <h2>Connect</h2>
-You can find me on a handful of social media platforms. **Email is your best shot at getting a quick response from me.**.
+<p>You can find me on a handful of social media platforms. **Email is your best shot at getting a quick response from me.**.
 I check email regularly.
 The other platforms (Twitter, Facebook and LinkedIn) I use much less frequently.
 At this point, my Twitter account is mostly schedule links to articles with an occasional live tweet from me here or there.
 I often go a week without looking at it.
 As for Facebook and Linked in, I go months at a time without viewing those.
-If you attempt to contact me at those, it may be weeks before you get a response simply because I may not see it.
+If you attempt to contact me at those, it may be weeks before you get a response simply because I may not see it.</p>
 * [Email](mailto:kcook@sebts.edu)
 * [Twitter](https://twitter.com/keelancook)
 * [Facebook](https://facebook.com/keelancook)